Graded String Diagrams for Imprecise Probability and Causal Intervention: Imprecise Probabilistic Programming

 \subsection{Programming in \texorpdfstring{$\BImP$}{BImP}}

-We extend the language studied in \cite{Piedeleu2024} (without $\observe{\!\!}$ for now) with the $\knight$ construct for nondeterministic choices discussed in \cite{LiellCock2025}.
-We inductively define the syntax: where $x$ ranges over a countable set of variables, $p$ ranges over $[0,1]$, and contexts are considered modulo contraction and exchange (i.e.~as sets of typed variables).
-The intended semantics for this language is rather natural: $\bern{p}$ generates a probabilistic bit $p\ket{\b1}+(1-p)\ket{\b0}$, $\knight$ generates a nondeterministic bit that is $\ket{\b1}$ or $\ket{\b0}$, the pairing, projections, and $\ifte{\!\!}{\!\!}{\!\!}$ have their usual semantics, and similarly for the $\mathtt{let}$ primitive, but we note that the latter is essential to allow reusing the result of a process (\emph{cf.}~named choices in \cite{LiellCock2025}).
+We extend the language studied in~\cite{Piedeleu2025b} (without $\observe{\!\!}$ for now) with the $\knight$ construct for nondeterministic choices discussed in~\cite{LiellCock2025}.
+We inductively define the syntax: where $x$ ranges over a countable set of variables, $p$ ranges over $\probs=[0,1]$, and contexts are considered modulo contraction and exchange (i.e.~as sets of typed variables).
+The intended semantics for this language is rather natural: $\bern{p}$ generates a probabilistic bit $p\ket{\b1}+(1-p)\ket{\b0}$, $\knight$ generates a nondeterministic bit that is $\ket{\b1}$ or $\ket{\b0}$, the pairing, projections, and $\ifte{\!\!}{\!\!}{\!\!}$ have their usual semantics, and similarly for the $\mathtt{let}$ primitive.
+That last primitive is essential to allow reusing the result of a process (\emph{cf.}~named choices in~\cite{LiellCock2025}).

+\AP The type and grade of an expression can be inferred with the rules in \cref{fig:typerules} (\emph{cf.}~\cite[Figure~2]{Piedeleu2025b} and~\cite[Section 2.3]{LiellCock2025}), where $\Gamma \vdash e: \tau \intro*\with a$ should be read as `$e$ has type $\tau$ and grade $a$ in the context $\Gamma$'.
+We note two differences from~\cite{LiellCock2025}. \begin{enumerate} \item The grades of the two branches of an $\ifte{\!\!}{\!\!}{\!\!}$ do not need to coincide, and they add up in the grade of the resulting expression.
+This stems from the fact that we interpret conditionals with a morphism inside $\BImP$---the multiplexer defined in~\cite{Piedeleu2025b}---which is composed with the morphisms representing the condition and both branches.
+Thus, the grades of $e$, $e_1$ and $e_2$ are all added in $\ifte{e}{e_1}{e_2}$.
+In contrast, \cite{LiellCock2025} treat conditionals with a coproduct (that distributes with the monoidal product) which combines two morphisms of grade $a$ into one morphism of grade $a$. \item We do not have a construct for "regrading" inside the language.
+In the context of $\BImP$, "regrading" would essentially allow to increase the grade of an expression:

+This is needed in~\cite{LiellCock2025} to increase the grade of a branch in a conditional to match the grade of the other branch. \end{enumerate}

+We interpret types and contexts as objects in $\BImP$ (natural numbers) with the following inductive definition (recall that addition is the monoidal product in $\BImP$):